 Many people today have at least one amalgam filling.
 Due to the significant impact that mercury can have on the body, the recommendation is often to leave an intact filling in place.
 At Palmer Distinctive Dentistry, we do more than avoid mercury; we perform amalgam removal using the safest protocol available.

-Mercury safety means that amalgams are removed with minimal impact to the patient, the dental team, and the environment.
-Using a cutting technique rather than drilling is just one of the ways that Dr. Palmer protects his patients.
+Mercury safety means that amalgams are removed with minimal impact to the guest, the dental team, and the environment.
+Using a cutting technique rather than drilling is just one of the ways that Dr. Palmer protects his guests.
 Additional steps for mercury safety include isolation of the tooth during the removal process and the delivery of supplemental oxygen that minimizes inhalation of tiny mercury particles.

 We are happy to speak with you about the concerns regarding dental amalgam, the alternatives to this type of restoration, and our removal protocol.
 Contact us today for more information.